design-first/system-runtime-documentation/README.md

 ```sh
 npm run start
 ```
-- A browser will open the documenation site.
+- A browser will open the documentation site.
 If not, go to `http://localhost:3000`.
 - Update the documentation in `docs` folder.

 > Note: the page is automatically refreshed when you modify the documentation code.